boosh/django_recurring/README.rst

 4. Add CalendarEntry or Event to your model:

-   For a calendar with multiple events:
+   For a calendar entry with multiple events:

    .. code-block:: python